MrDamienJones/Basic_iTunes_Python_ETL/README.md

-# ETL-ITU-Play
+# Basic_iTunes_Python_ETL

-ETL-ITU-Play is a Python script that uses AWS Data Wrangler to extract data from CSVs in Amazon S3.
+Basic_iTunes_Python_ETL is a Python ETL using AWS Data Wrangler that extracts data from an iTunes export file in Amazon S3, transforms the data in a DataFrame and loads to a CSV file.

 The ETL performs the following actions:

 - Creating DataFrame.
 - Deleting unnecessary DataFrame columns.